-Unsurprisingly, the displacement pressure index reveals similar findings as the neighborhood change index — and it can predict where gentrification and rising rents may overtake neighborhoods.
-So while a section of L.A. may have “low” displacement pressure now, that still means that pressure is there — and gentrification with its unaffordable housing is looming.
+Unsurprisingly, the displacement pressure index reveals similar findings as the neighborhood change index — and it can predict where rising rents may overtake neighborhoods.
+So while a section of L.A. may have “low” displacement pressure now, that still means that pressure is there — with more unaffordable housing looming.

 The i-team notes that “displacement pressure factors [in the index] capture areas with a high concentration of existing residents who may have difficulty absorbing massive rent increases that often accompany revitalization.” (“Revitalization” is another City Hall code word for gentrification.)